 “Five minutes!”
 I heard Atticus’s warning voice shout.
 The water cut off.
 Soon afterwards, the platform below me started to oscillate noticeably, and the plentiful droplets of water that coursed down my body began to dissipate.
 I leaned my head forward, allowing my long hair to fall down to my waist.
 Simultaneously, the shower heads extended from their perch, made their way towards my head, and began to dry my hair.
 While one of the showerheads was blowing air, another was oscillating like the floor, and the third was conducting heat to the air around my hair.
 Everything was dry in under thirty seconds.
 That meant I had four minutes to dress and make my way to dinner.

 I quickly put on the outfit Atticus had selected for me, shoved my face in the make-up dispenser for application, then made my way to the chute in my room.
 I stepped in and the doors closed.
 My eyes slowly began to lose sight of my room as I began my descent.
 The top of the chute just cleared the floor of my room, which now appeared to be the ceiling, then paused for a moment.
-As soon as the chute switched to the desired set of tracks, it began to make it’s way horizontally, towards what I knew to be our dining room.
+As soon as the chute switched to the desired set of tracks, it began to make its way horizontally, towards what I knew to be our dining room.

 The chute centered itself over the dining room track, switched to the vertical tracks, then began to lower.
-As I descended, I saw both my mom and dad seated at their respective chairs.
+I began my descent and saw both my mom and dad seated in their respective chairs.
 I knew I wasn’t late, because there was no way it had taken me four minutes to get from the shower to dinner.
 My parents were just always early, unlike me.
 I was a bit more carefree and less proper than they were.
-I could certainly play any game I needed to, but my personality didn’t naturally gravitate towards the same things theirs seemed to – I mean towards the same things which theirs did.
-The game was on.
+I could certainly play any social game I needed to, but my personality didn’t naturally gravitate towards the same things theirs seemed to – I mean towards the same things which theirs did.
+The game was on, and it always began with syntax.

 As the chute opened, I saw a look of excitement spread across my mother’s face.
 Am I good, or am I good?
 It had to be the outfit.
 “Hello, mother.
 How are you doing this evening?”
 I directed my first sign of attention towards my mom intentionally.